-[2] The subject property is power centre located in the south end of Red Deer; it is zoned as C2A Regional Shopping Centre District and is known as Southpointe Common.
-The property contains commercial retail units (CRU's) in a range of sizes as well as associated parking.
+[2] The subject property is a power centre located in the south end of Red Deer; it is zoned as C2A Regional Shopping Centre District.
+The property contains Commercial Retail Units (CRU's) in a range of sizes as well as associated parking.